prasouk-ph/PrasoukPhoubandith_12_04032022/README.md

 The charts was made with Recharts

-The application is in progress, the navigation doesn't work and the resolution should be over 1024\*780px
+The application is in progress, the navigation menus don't work and the resolution should be over 1024\*780px

 <img src='https://github.com/prasouk-ph/PrasoukPhoubandith_12_04032022/blob/master/screenshot/app-screenshot.png' alt="screenshot"/>